poddubetskyi/irc168976-home-tasks/10 Kubernetes manual deployment/README.md

          Processing triggers for man-db (2.9.1-1) ...
          ```
          </details>
-12) Configure the `containerd`:
+13) Configure the `containerd`:
-    1) Create a new directory for containerd and generate the configuration file for it
+    1) Create a new directory for the `containerd` and generate the configuration file for it:
        1) The `kubemaster` instance:
           * The command:
             ```bash